wrench-project/eduwrench/web/_pedagogic_modules/pdcc/distributed_computing/include_workflow/workflow_capstone.md

 The compute resources in the platform are really virtual machines that you have leased from a cloud provider.
-With the current configuration the workflow executes in 74 seconds, but you really want it to run it as fast as possible since you want to execute this workflow as many times as possible per day (with different input data).
+With the current configuration the workflow executes in 74 seconds, but you want it to run it as fast as possible since you want to execute this workflow as many times as possible per day (with different input data).